Understanding Emergency Light Transformers Installation

 • Charger never reaches float: sagging low-voltage rail, rectifier/transformer issues, aging electrolytics on the board.

-• Fails 90-minute test despite new battery: driver/transformer can’t sustain load; verify lamp watts vs unit rating.
+• Fails 90-minute test despite new battery: driver/transformer can’t sustain load; verify lamp watts vs unit rating and confirm that the installed emergency light transformer matches the OEM specs.

 Safe Diagnostics (Step-by-Step)